 Plugins for Inserting Headers and Footers

 Using a plugin is the easiest way to not only add code to your WordPress header and footer — but also to create and customize these sections.
-Below we’ve gathered the best options so you can select the tool that fits your budget and site’s needs.
+Below we’ve gathered the best plugin options.
+Select the tool that best fits your needs and budget.